Health

 The figure shows, on average, about one-in-three Canterbury DHB region respondents reported experiencing some form of unmet need for primary care in 2019/20.
 The proportion of Canterbury DHB region respondents reporting unmet need for primary care has increased year-on-year since 2014/15 (23.2% in 2014/15 increasing to 33.4% in 2019/20, a statistically significant difference).
 Unmet need for primary care in the Canterbury DHB region was statistically similar to New Zealand overall, over the time series shown.

 The figure shows a pattern of relatively higher unmet need for primary care (proportion of respondents aged 15 years and over reporting unmet need for primary health care in the past 12 months) for the 25 to 44 years age group in the Canterbury DHB region.
-In the current result, the proportion of respondents in the 25 to 44 years age group reporting unmet need (29.4%) was statistically significantly higher than for young people (15–24 years, 19.8%) and older people (65+ years, 19.0%).
+In 2017-20, the proportion of respondents in the 25 to 44 years age group reporting unmet need (35.8%) was statistically significantly higher than for older people (65+ years, 20.1%).

 The figure shows a pattern of a higher level of unmet need for primary care (proportion of respondents aged 15 years and over reporting unmet need for primary health care) for female respondents compared with male respondents in the Canterbury DHB region.
-The proportion of female respondents indicating unmet need for primary care decreased statistically significantly between 2011–14 and 2014–17, from 33.8 percent to 29.7 percent.
-The decrease in the proportion of male respondents indicating unmet need for primary care was smaller but still statistically significant (21.8% in 2011–14 decreasing to 19.7% in 2014–17).
+The proportion of female respondents indicating unmet need for primary care increased statistically significantly between 2014-17 and 2017–20, from 29.8 percent to 37.0 percent.
+The increase in the proportion of male respondents indicating unmet need for primary care was similar but not statistically significant (19.8% in 2014–17 increasing to 25.9% in 2017–20).
+The differences between female and male respondents are statistically significant at all timepoints shown.

-The figure shows that adult respondents living in the most socioeconomically deprived neighbourhoods of the Canterbury DHB region had statistically significantly higher rates of unmet need for primary health care in the past 12 months in the time period 2014–17 (31.4%) compared with those living in the least deprived neighbourhoods (19.5%).
-The pattern of unmet need for primary care, by neighbourhood deprivation, appears to be relatively consistent across the two time periods.
+The figure shows that adult respondents living in the most socioeconomically deprived neighbourhoods of the Canterbury DHB region had statistically significantly higher rates of unmet need for primary health care in the past 12 months in the time periods 2011–14 and 2014-17 (37.3% and 31.6%) compared with those living in the least deprived neighbourhoods (21.8% and 19.5%).
+However, the pattern of unmet need for primary care, by neighbourhood deprivation, appears to have changed in 2017-20, and the difference between the most and least socioeconomically deprived neighbourhood groups is no longer statistically significant (35.5% and 30.5% for quintiles 5 and 1, respectively, 2017-20).

 Data Sources